carinabonasera/carina-bonasera.github.io/README.md

 ## Hi there!
 I'm Carina and this is my GitHub page, where you can find some of my work in data visualizations.
+But first, a little about me.
+I'm a senior at Lehigh University studying journalism and environmental science with an interest in data analysis and storytelling.
+I also have experience in graphic design, SEO and a touch of marketing.

 ## Below, please find a neat little data viz I created using data from Lehigh's Office of Institutional Research.